filmil/bazel_local_nix/README.md

 ## Troubleshooting

+### The built binaries can not find shared libraries

+The shared libraries paths will be something like `/nix/store/...`.
+This means that a binary built inside a HER build might not work at all outside of the bazel repo.

+This is not very useful.
+What to do?

+Fortunately, the nice people at tweag.io have got you covered.
+Please see their project `clodl` at:  https://github.com/tweag/clodl.

+This project allows you to build an archive with a transitive closure of the libraries you need.
+Check the licensing, though.

+I am also not quite sure what you would need to do to make truly portable packaging.
+I suspect some `readelf` tricks would be necessary, but I haven't done the legwork.
+It is always hard to provide a self-contained binary when shared libraries are involved.

+### Other

 Did you find a bug?
 Do you have a question?

 Make a minimal repro case.
 Then [file an issue][ff].